VCSTDN2024/imad5112-assignment-1-Kaamilah-vc/README.md

 ### Purpose:
 The main goal of the On The Go Meal App is to help users find meal ideas for different times of the day.
 Whether it’s morning, mid-morning, afternoon,mid-afternoon,dinner,after-dinner the app offers a quick and easy way to decide what to eat.

+### Key Features:
+- Feature 1: The app indicates meals taking into account the time of day entered by the user.
+- Feature 2: Has the reset button that the user will use to reset the displayed meal suggestions with a reset button.
+- Feature 3: